OXFORD NATURE PARK

 A thriving economy will need employees with a range of technical and soft skills.
 Nature Based Education (NBE) - education in and about the natural world - is particularly effective in building these skills.

 Oxfordshire, with its abundance of green assets and a strong cohort of nature educators, is ideally placed to tap into this opportunity.
-The expansion of Oxford into the surrounding green belt as “Greater Oxford” provides an opportunity to create a resilient network of a variety of biodiverse green spaces: an Greater Oxford Nature Park, with links into the biodiverse spaces across the County.
+The expansion of Oxford into the surrounding green belt as “Greater Oxford” and the associated funding for nature provides an opportunity to create a resilient network of a variety of biodiverse green spaces: an Oxford Nature Park, with wildlife corridors into the biodiverse spaces across the County.

 1. Soft skills for the workplace